 That’s changing.
 As mobile malware threats grow more advanced, new kinds of data are being stolen, with potential impacts that are even more extensive.
 These include:

 - Recording audio and video from the device

 - Destroying or wiping content and data

-A phishing/smishing link tries to trick the user into inputting their credentials on a fake login page in near real time.
+A phishing/smishing link tries to trick the user into inputting their credentials on a fake login page in near real-time.
 Mobile banking malware, in contrast, can lay in wait until the user activates a financial app.
-At that point the malware intervenes to steal credentials or information.
-All the while, victims believe they are safely interacting with the genuine banking app installed on their device.
+At that point, the phone malware intervenes to steal credentials or information.
+All the while, victims believe they are safely interacting with the genuine banking app installed on their devices.

-Mobile malware threats aren't limited to any specific geographic region or language.
+Mobile malware isn’t limited to any specific geographic region or language.

 Our Cloudmark Mobile Threat Research sees attacks spawning from regions around the globe, using a multitude of attack vectors to deliver malware to target devices.
 These attacks affect users globally and their scope and capabilities are increasing over time.
 Below we discuss a few of the prominent malware families using SMS as a threat vector.

-Since then, it been reported in Australia, New Zealand, Spain, Austria, Switzerland and other countries.
+Since then, it has been reported in Australia, New Zealand, Spain, Austria, Switzerland, and other countries.

 FluBot spreads by accessing the infected device’s contacts list or address book and sending the information back to a command-and-control (C&C) server.
 The C&C server then instructs the device to send out new infected messages to numbers on the list.